albuck/Ratise-layout/docs/ratise_levels.md

 RATISE WITH ALL CHARACTERS IN ONE PICTURE
 -----------------------------------------

-This is four levels keyboard layout:
+This is four levels layout:

  1. first level
  2. shifted second level